-When it comes to an amazing world of Search Engine Optimization, each and every detail is important.
-Whether its Meta Description or Meta Tags.
+When it comes to an amazing world of Search Engine Optimization, every detail is important.
+Whether it’s Meta Description or Meta Tags.

 1. Title Tag.

 Title tags: Title tags define the title of a document, technically called title elements.
 Title tags are often used on SERP (search engine results pages) to display preview snippets for a given page, and are important both for SEO and sharing on social media.

 Title tags are always critical to both search engine optimization and the user experience.
 The title tag of a web page is meant to be an accurate description of a page’s content.

 Title tags or we can say title elements create value specifically in three areas that are: Relevancy, browsing, and in the SERP. pages.

 Meta Description Tag: Meta descriptions are HTML attributes that provide concise explanations of the contents of web pages.
 Meta descriptions are commonly used on search engine result pages (SERPs) to display preview snippets for a given page.

 Meta Keyword Tag: Meta Keyword Tags are a specific type of meta tag that appear in the HTML code of a Web page and help tell search engines what the topic of the page is.

 Meta keywords are distinguished from regular keywords because they appear “behind the scenes,” in the source code of your page, rather than on the live, visible page itself.